Chart Color Schemes

 The level of general health in Toorak Gardens is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Toorak Gardens shows superior health outcomes for both young and elderly populations, with low prevalence of common health conditions.
-Approximately 68% of its total population of 1,831 individuals have private health cover, significantly higher than the national average of 55.3%.
+Toorak Gardens exhibits superior health outcomes across both younger and older age groups, with low prevalence rates of common health conditions.
+Approximately 68% of its total population of 1,741 residents have private health cover, significantly higher than the national average of 55.7%.

-The most prevalent medical conditions are arthritis (7.1%) and mental health issues (6.2%), while 71.0% of residents report no medical ailments, compared to 72.6% in Greater Adelaide.
-The area has a higher proportion of seniors aged 65 and over at 25.9%, or 695 people, than the Greater Adelaide average of 23.6%.
-Health outcomes among seniors are notably strong, outperforming those of the general population in health metrics.
+The most prevalent medical conditions in the area are arthritis (affecting 7.1% of residents) and mental health issues (6.2%).
+Notably, 71.0% of residents report being completely free from medical ailments, compared to 72.6% across Greater Adelaide.
+As of a recent date, Toorak Gardens has 25.9% of its population aged 65 and over (661 people), slightly higher than the 23.6% in Greater Adelaide.
+Health outcomes among seniors in Toorak Gardens are particularly strong, outperforming those of the general population in various health metrics.

 Frequently Asked Questions - Health